Rethinking Meta-Learning from a Learning Lens: Baselines

 \textbf{MetaSGD} is a meta-learning algorithm that adapts the learning rate during the meta-training process.
 It focuses on optimizing the learning rate, potentially improving the model's ability to generalize across tasks.

-\textbf{ANIL (Almost No Inner Loop)} aims to reduce the number of inner loop iterations during meta-learning.
+\textbf{ANIL} aims to reduce the number of inner loop iterations during meta-learning.
 It optimizes the meta-learner by minimizing the reliance on costly inner loop optimization steps, aiming for more efficient training.

-\textbf{T-NET (Task-Agnostic Network)} is an architecture that learns a shared representation across tasks.
+\textbf{T-NET (Task-Agnostic Network)} learns a shared representation across tasks.
 It aims to develop a task-agnostic feature extractor that captures common patterns in different tasks, thereby improving generalization.

+\textbf{ProtoNet (Prototypical Networks)} learns to map input data into an embedding space and represent each class by a “prototype,” which is the mean vector of its support samples in that space.
+During prediction, a new sample is also embedded and then classified by finding the class prototype closest to it in terms of distance.

 \textbf{Meta-Aug} is built by using data augmentation in the meta-learning process, with the goal of generating more diverse training samples to improve the generalization ability of the model.
 This includes common data augmentation techniques such as random cropping, rotation, and scaling.